 - Theresa, a social worker who helped Nicky and Kyle navigate the difficulties of cancer parent life.

 - Julie, a coworker whose daughter had cancer years ago, served as a listening ear and communicated the latest updates to Nicky’s work colleagues so Nicky could focus on Anja.
 All of Kyle’s and Nicky’s co-workers were supportive.

 - Everyone in the Bohm’s, Cronin’s, co-workers, and friends who supported them in many other ways other than being in them in person.

 What’s Next for Anja?

-After months of difficult treatment, Nicky and Kyle learned that Anja relapsed in late 2021.
 Hepatoblastoma is a resilient cancer – it tends to find ways to hide from treatments and come back when treatment is over.
+After months of difficult treatment, Nicky and Kyle learned that Anja relapsed in late 2021 and in February 2022.
 Anja’s family and medical team decided to do surgery to remove the mass they found in Anja’s lung and re-start chemotherapy.
-As of June 2022, Anja has been cancer free.
+As of May 2022, Anja has been cancer free.
 She recently graduated from her individual family service plan, a written plan created to meet the needs of kids with developmental delays, in Anja’s case, caused by her cancer treatment.

 Nicky and Kyle have made an effort to share Anja’s childhood cancer experience – both to make other families feel less alone and to raise awareness for the need for better, safer treatments.
 Anja, now 3 years old, has spent too much of her young life in the hospital, and too many of her childhood experiences have been touched by cancer.
 The children’s books she reads include books about chemotherapy and losing your hair.
 Nicky helped put together a picture book of Anja’s cancer journey so far, which Anja shows to her doctors and nurses.
 When she’s feeling well, she loves to “mow the lawn” with her little mower, leaving a trail of bubbles behind her.